Deltares/Wflow.jl/docs/src/lateral/kinwave.md

     level [m asl].
 Especially with storage/rating curves coming from data, please be careful and convert units if needed.

+## External inflows
+External inflows, for example water supply or abstractions, can be added to the kinematic wave via the `inflow` variable.
+For this, the user can supply a 2D map of the inflow which can be static or dynamic (changing every timestep or cyclic is possible).
+These inflow are added or abstracted from the upstream inflow `qin` before running the kinematic wave to solve the impact on resulting `q`.
+In case of a negative inflow (abstractions), a minimum of zero is applied to the upstream flow `qin`.

 ## References
 + Bos M.G., 1989.
 Discharge measurement structures.
 Third revised edition, International Institute for Land Reclamation and Improvement ILRI, Wageningen, The Netherlands.